Azure-for-Startups/Content/README.md

 	</tr>
      </table>

-##Active Directory, Identify, and Access Management
+##Active Directory, Identity, and Access Management
 - **[Azure AD B2C] (https://azure.microsoft.com/en-us/services/active-directory-b2c/)** - Gain an understanding of how Azure active directory B2C can help you reliably and cost effectively manage your online consumers enabling them to log on to all your applications.
 - **[Azure AD B2B collaboration] (https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2b-collaboration-overview/)** - Learn how Azure Directory can enable and support B2B collaboration.